Overview

 UI Design

-The UI translates structural decisions into a clear, lightweight visual language optimized for decision-making in a retail context.
-A flat design language with consistent CI colors and gradients ensures clarity and brand recognition.
+The UI follows a clear and lightweight visual approach optimized for use in a retail environment.
+A flat design language combined with consistent CI colors and gradients ensures clarity, readability, and strong brand recognition.

 Usability insights informed key refinements: clearer AR access through onboarding, a persistent cancel icon for navigation control, contextualized sustainability scores, visible cost tracking during assisted shopping, and structured confirmation patterns in the payment flow.